 Power Down During Seasonal Breaks

-Power down on seasonal breaks: Turn off lights and power down equipment and appliances prior to leaving on seasonal breaks and holidays.
+Power down on seasonal breaks: Turn off lights, close blinds and power down equipment and appliances prior to leaving on seasonal breaks, vacations and holidays.
 View our Seasonal Shutdown guide.

 - Measure your energy use: Kill-a-Watt meters measure the amount of energy being used by electrical devices by simply being plugged in.
 Sign one out for free at the UBC Library to check your devices.